How to buy a handbag for your wife or girlfriend and get it right!

 In the absence of children, deploy best friends, mothers, sisters, grandparents.
 Make sure they get detailed descriptions.
 This is an age of technology – get photographs!

-If you’re a couple who work on the Hansel & Gretel principle of laying breadcrumb-like trails of clues for presents, I have a Wish Book.
+If you’re a couple who work on the Hansel & Gretel principle of laying breadcrumb-like trails of clues for presents, I can work with you.
 This is where ladies can give me their name and what bag they want, and all their partner has to do is turn up and give me their partner’s name, and the bag of their dreams is sorted and under the Christmas tree before you can say, “Rudolf with your nose so bright, can you guide my sleigh tonight?”

 Step 6 – Talk to Me